Solid evidence for a 9th planet

-Caltech announced today (January 20, 2016) that its astronomers now have solid theoretical evidence for a giant planet – a 9th major planet in the outer solar system – moving in what they called a “bizarre, highly elongated orbit.”
+Caltech announced on January 20, 2016 that its astronomers now have solid theoretical evidence for a giant planet – a 9th major planet in the outer solar system – moving in what they called a “bizarre, highly elongated orbit.”
 They’ve nicknamed it Planet 9 and hope other astronomers will search for it.

 If it exists, the planet has a mass about 10 times that of Earth and orbits about 20 times farther from the sun on average than Neptune, which is currently the 8th major planet and which orbits the sun at an average distance of 2.8 billion miles (4.5 billion km).

 The astronomers say it would take this new planet between 10,000 and 20,000 years to make just one full orbit around the sun.

 Astronomers Konstantin Batygin and Mike Brown said they discovered the planet’s possible existence through mathematical modeling and computer simulations.
 The Astrophysical Journal published their study on January 20.
 They have not yet observed the object directly, but hope their theoretical work will encourage other astronomers to search for it.